enrich your dog’s life

 Brain Game Level 3

-Ensure the paper balls and fabric is large enough not to be a choking hazard!
+Ensure the paper balls and fabric are large enough not to be a choking hazard!

 For flat-faced dogs, it’s best to use super soft fleece snuffle mats or balls rather than anything that could be scratchy against their eyes.